wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/elasticsearch.rst

 The ``wazuh-monitoring-3.x-`` indices
 -------------------------------------

 They are auto-generated and they store the Wazuh agents statuses periodically.
-The Wazuh App is which will send data to Elasticsearch and will create an index per day.
+The Wazuh app is which will send data to Elasticsearch and will create an index per day.
 This feature can be disabled.
 You can also adjust the insertion frequency.
-These indices are mainly used by the ``Agents status`` visualization from the Overview dashboard in the Wazuh App.
+These indices are mainly used by the ``Agents status`` visualization from the Overview dashboard in the Wazuh app.

 More information
 ----------------